priestjim/gen_rpc/README.md

 In order to achieve the mailbox-per-node feature, `gen_rpc` uses a very specific architecture:

 - Whenever a client needs to send data to a remote node, it will perform a `whereis` to a process named after the remote node.
-This is deliberate as it allows fast process lookups without atom-to-term conversions

-- If the specified `client` process does not exist, it will request for a new one through the `dispatcher` process, which in turn will launch it through the appropriate supervisor.
-Since this `whereis`-request from dispatcher sequence can happen concurrently by many different processes, serializing it behind a `gen_server` allows us to avoid race conditions.
+- If the specified `client` process does not exist, it will request for a new one through the `dispatcher` process, which in turn will launch it through the appropriate `client` supervisor.
+Since this |`whereis` > request from dispatcher sequence > start client| can happen concurrently by many different processes, serializing it behind a `gen_server` allows us to avoid race conditions.

+- The `dispatcher` process will launch a new `client` process through the client's supervisor.

-- The `dispatcher` process will perform an normal `rpc` call to the other node, requesting from the `server` supervisor to launch a new `server` listener.
+- The new client process will connect to the remote node's `tcp listener`, submit a requeset for a new server and wait.

-- The `server` supervisor will launch the new `server` process, which in turn will dynamically allocate (`gen_tcp:listen(0)`) a port and return it to its supervisor.
+- The `tcp listener` server will ask the `server` supervisor to launch a new `server` process, which in turn will dynamically allocate (`gen_tcp:listen(0)`) a port and return it.

-- The `server` supervisor returns the port to the `client` through `rpc`.
+- The `server` supervisor returns the port to the `tcp listener` which in turn returns it to the `client` through the TCP channel.

+- The `server` then shuts down the TCP channel as its purpose has been fullfilled (which also minimizes file descriptor usage).

 - The `client` then connects to the returned port and establishes a TCP session.
 The `server` on the other node launches a new `acceptor` server as soon as a `client` connects.
 The relationship between `client`-`server`-`acceptor` is one-to-one-to-one.

 - The `client` finally encodes the request (`call`, `cast` etc.) along with some metadata (the caller's PID and a reference) and sends it over the TCP channel.
-At the same time, it launches a process that will be responsible for handing the server's reply to the requester.
+In case of an `async call`, the `client` also launches a process that will be responsible for handing the server's reply to the requester.

 - The `server` on the other side decodes the TCP message received and spawns a new process that will perform the requested function.
 By spawning a process external to the server, the `server` protects itself from misbehaving function calls.

-- As soon as the reply from the server is ready (only needed in `async_call` and `call`), the `server` spawned process messages the server with the reply, the `server` ships it through the TCP channel to the `client`, the `client` messages the spawned worker and the worker replies to the caller with the result.
+- As soon as the reply from the server is ready (only needed in `async_call` and `call`), the `server` spawned process messages the server with the reply, the `server` ships it through the TCP channel to the `client` and the client send the message back to the requester.
+In the case of `async call`, the `client` messages the spawned worker and the worker replies to the caller with the result.

 All `gen_tcp` processes are properly linked so that any TCP failure will cascade and close the TCP channels and any new connection will allocate a new process and port.